seanhess/talks/javascript-grown-up-es6-features/README.md

 Follow along: [https://github.com/seanhess/talks/blob/master/javascript-grown-up-es6-features/README.md](https://github.com/seanhess/talks/blob/master/javascript-grown-up-es6-features/README.md)

 > Javascript has a rocky history, but with the ECMAScript 6 standard it gains new features and fixes old problems.
-With the right tools you can use ES6 Javascript today.
+Gets rid of that Javascript smell, guaranteed!

 About Me
 --------